Reginald Jackson (bishop)

+Reginald Thomas Jackson (April 26, 1954 – November 25, 2025) was an American pastor and bishop.
+He was the 132nd elected and consecrated bishop of the African Methodist Episcopal Church.

+Early life and education

+Reginald Thomas Jackson was born in Dover, Delaware, to Charles and Lillian Jackson on April 26, 1954.
+Jackson had three brothers.
+His father worked as a driver at the local Delaware State College and his mother in food services at Wesley College.
+The college, a state-assisted but privately governed historically black college, became Delaware State University in 1993.
+Wesley College merged with the university in 2021.

+Jackson received a bachelor's degree in history and political science from Delaware State College in 1976.
+In 1979, he graduated from Turner Seminary at the Interdenominational Theological Center (Atlanta, Georgia) with a Master of Divinity.

 Pastoral ministry

 Jackson was assigned as the pastor of St. John AME Church, Jersey City, New Jersey, in 1979 and shortly thereafter, St. Matthew AME Church, Orange, New Jersey, in 1981.
 Under his ministry more than 3,000 people accepted Christ or joined the church.

 As pastor of St. Matthew AME, the church developed more than thirty ministries that minister to the spiritual, emotional, educational, physical and financial needs of the church and community.
 Church ministries and administration are supported by a budget that has grown from $50,000 to almost $2,000,000.
 Because of the church's growth a new edifice was built in 1985 and a second larger edifice in 2002.
 Known as "The Servant Church of the Oranges", its doors are opened seven days a week and are a center of activity for church and community.

 Episcopal ministry

 The Rt.
-Rev. Reginald T. Jackson was elected and consecrated as the 132 bishop in the A.M.E.
+Rev. Reginald T. Jackson was elected and consecrated as the 132nd bishop in the A.M.E.
 Church in 2012 at the 49th Quadrennial Session General Conference in Nashville, Tennessee.
-He was elected out of the First Episcopal District and stood on the platform: "Imagine the Church at Its Best" and "Strengthen Local Churches"!
-He currently presides over the Office of Ecumenical Affairs and is the presiding prelate of the 20th Episcopal District (Malawi, Zimbabwe) – along with Supervisor Christy Davis-Jackson.
+He was elected out of his home Episcopal District (The First Episcopal District) and he stood on the platform: "Imagine the Church at Its Best" and "Strengthen Local Churches!"
+At the time of his death, he was the Bishop and Presiding Prelate of the 2nd Episcopal District, consisting of Washington, D.C., Maryland, Virginia, and North Carolina.